-The Nova Scotia Fruit Growers' Association awards a \$500 bursary to a student entering or already in a post-secondary education program in the field of Tree Fruit Production or a related science program which might include the following: Biology, Chemistry, Food Science, Plant Science, Environmental Science, or Business or Agri-Business.
+The Nova Scotia Fuit Growers' Association awards a \$500 bursary to a student entering or already in a postsecondary education program in the field of Tree Fruit Production or a related science program which might include Biology, Chemistry, Food Science, Plant Science, Environmental Science, or Business or Agri-Business.
 Selection criteria include academic achievement, participation in school and community activities, and interest in the tree fruit industry.
-Applications, including a resume, university/college acceptance letter or transcript, and an essay outlining career and life goals, must be received no later than May 31 by:
+Applications, including a resume, university/college acceptance letter or transcript, and an essay outlining career and life goals, must be received not later than May 31 by: Education Committee, Nova Scotia Fruit Growers' Association, Blair House, 32 Main Street Kentville NS 84N 115

-Education Committee

-Nova Scotia Fruit Growers' Association

-Blair House, 32 Main Street

-Kentville, NS B4N 1J5